 The decrease in dopamine in the brain influences almost all the things associated with daily activities such as:

 - Difficulty in being attentive in a group conversation

-Progressive and Degenerative Parkinson’s disease is believed to progress in five stages.
-However, with advanced medical intervention its possible to skip intermediate stages and focus treatment in a particular area.
-For example, a particular person suffering from cognitive impairment may skip motor function treatment to address the cognitive issues.
+Progressive and Degenerative Parkinson’s disease are believed to progress in five stages.
+However, with advanced medical intervention, it is possible to skip intermediate stages and focus treatment in a particular area.
+For example, a particular person suffering from cognitive impairment may skip motor function treatment to address cognitive issues.